9 Benefits of the Consistent Use of POs

 Vendor invoices typically arrive in the payables department for processing.
 The trouble is, if the invoice doesn’t reference a PO, it’s difficult for the payables department to determine if the charges are warranted or if the goods have been received.
-By routing all purchases through the requisition and purchase order cycle, and the associated approval process, your payables team can focus on the rapid processing of invoices, rather than tracking down the source and legitimacy of the charges.
+By routing all purchases through the requisition and purchasing system, and the associated approval process, your payables team can focus on the rapid processing of invoices, rather than tracking down the source and legitimacy of the charges, which is time-consuming.

 Serves as legal contract

 Purchase orders can act as a legally enforceable contract.
 Having a written agreement regarding the prices and quantity of items in your order protects both you and the seller.
-Purchase orders protect you by giving you a legal, binding record of exactly what you ordered and at what price.
-If the vendor delivers the wrong quantity or substitutes an incorrect item, or if you’re charged the wrong amount, you can refer back to the purchase order to help resolve the issue.
+The benefits of purchase orders include protecting you by giving you a legal, binding contract of exactly what you ordered and at what price.
+If the vendor delivers the wrong quantity or substitutes an incorrect item, or if you’re charged the wrong amount, you can refer back to the purchase order number (PO number) to help resolve the issue.

 Reign in maverick spending